anthonychu/durable-entities-agents/README.md

 POST http://localhost:7071/runtime/webhooks/durabletask/orchestrators/multilingual_writer_orchestrator
 Content-Type: application/json

-"write a paragraph about traveling to seattle"
+"\"write a paragraph about traveling to seattle\""
 ```

 This will return a status URL that you can poll to get the final result with English, French, and Spanish versions.